Taylor Eigsti: Albums as a bandleader

 Eigsti released his first album Tay's Groove at age 14.
 It featured Seward McCain on bass and Dan Brubeck on drums.
 Eigsti's second album, Live At Filoli, with John Shifflett on bass and Jason Lewis on drums, was recorded at a concert at Filoli Gardens on September 16, 2000.
 The trio played this concert as a last minute replacement for a Marian McPartland show.
 His third album, Taylor's Dream, was released in 2001 on DIW Records.
 Eigsti's first nationally released album was Resonance, recorded in 2003 and released on Bop City Records.
 It was the trio's third album together and peaked at number five in national jazz radio airplay.

 Eigsti's first major label debut was titled Lucky To Be Me.
 It was released on Concord Records in 2006.
 Lucky To Be Me features Julian Lage on guitar, Christian McBride on bass, and Lewis Nash on drums.
-The album received two Grammy Award nominations - one for Best Instrumental Composition on for his song "Argument", and the other for Best Jazz Solo Performance on "Freedom Jazz Dance".
+The album received two Grammy Award nominations – one for Best Instrumental Composition on for his song "Argument", and the other for Best Jazz Solo Performance on "Freedom Jazz Dance".
 The album met with critical acclaim, but it was also criticized for being uneven.
 In 2008 Eigsti released Let It Come To You, his second release with the Concord label.
 This album featured Julian Lage on guitar, Reuben Rogers on bass, Eric Harland on drums, Harish Raghavan on bass and Aaron McLendon on drums.
-Additionally, Joshua Redman, Edmar Castaneda, Dayna Stephens, Ben Wendel, and Evan Francis are featured as guests.
+Additionally, Joshua Redman, Edmar Castañeda, Dayna Stephens, Ben Wendel, and Evan Francis are featured as guests.
 Eigsti's next Concord album, Daylight at Midnight, was released on September 21, 2010.
 This album features vocalist Becca Stevens and several arrangements of contemporary popular artists like Rufus Wainwright, Imogen Heap, and Elliott Smith.

 On May 21, 2021, Eigsti released Tree Falls through GSI records.
-The album features drummer Eric Harland, who co-owns the GSI label, vocalists Becca Stevens, Casey Abrams and Gretchen Parlato, and bass guitarist David "DJ" Ginyard.
+The album features drummer Eric Harland, who co-owns the GSI label, vocalists Becca Stevens, Casey Abrams, and Gretchen Parlato, and bass guitarist David "DJ" Ginyard.
 The album won a Grammy for Best Contemporary Instrumental Album.